openwrt/packages/net/adblock/files/README.md

 * suspend & resume adblock actions temporarily without blocklist reloading
 * provide comprehensive runtime information via LuCI or via 'status' init command
 * provide a detailed DNS Query Report with dns related information about client requests, top (blocked) domains and more
-* query function to quickly identify blocked (sub-)domains, e.g. for whitelisting
+* provide a query function to quickly identify blocked (sub-)domains, e.g. for whitelisting.
+This function is also able to search in adblock backups, to get back the set of blocking lists sources for a certain domain
 * force dns requests to local resolver
 * force overall sort / duplicate removal for low memory devices (handle with care!)
 * automatic blocklist backup & restore, they will be used in case of download errors or during startup in backup mode